How To Reset Car Computer At Home

 3. Select the “Clear Codes” option from the scanner's menu to reset the computer.

-4. Turn off the ignition, remove the scanner, and restart the vehicle.
+4. Turn off the ignition, remove the obd2 scanner with bluetooth, and restart the vehicle.

 Can You Reset a Car Computer Without Disconnecting the Battery